-Reserve a spot at one of these workshops today!
-They’re already filling up.
-Write email@example.com or leave a message at 415.421.2608 x15.
+To reserve a spot at one of the upcoming workshops write email@example.com or leave a message at 415.421.2608 x15.

 At this early stage, only groups from Bayview, the Western Addition, the Excelsior, and the Tenderloin can be granted a permit.
 Still, all SF residents are welcome to attend any one meeting.
 It’s a great learning opportunity!